chadmckell/FeedForwardDelay/README.txt

 8. Compile the new source code using the exporter.

 9. Find and run the VST plugin in your chosen DAW.
+If you’re using Ableton Live 9, make sure to enable “Use VST Plug-in System Folders” under Preferences->File Folder.